-This is a family-friendly event with something to do for everyone.
-Artists and crafters will have items for sale, as well as interactive activities, such as ikebana (flower arranging), origami (paper folding), yukata dressing, traditional Japanese tea ceremonies, and tours of the Arboretum by Master Gardeners.
+At this family-friendly event, there will be something for everyone.
+Artists and craftspeople will have items for sale, as well as interactive activities, such as ikebana (flower arranging), origami (paper folding), yukata and cosplay dressing, traditional Japanese tea ceremonies, and tours of the Arboretum by Master Gardeners will be happening until 6pm.
 A kid’s area featuring the amazing artistry of Joyful Bubbles and a variety of games will be the highlight for the younger guests.

 Local restaurants who rarely do off-site events, will bring delicious and affordable Asian-inspired dishes and drinks to the crowd.
-Matsuri will also include a sake and beer tasting featuring a limited edition Japan House brew from Triptych Brewing!
+Matsuri will also include and area for sake and beer called Kampai Island.

-This year, we are excited to introduce India as part of Asia with the addition of food, performances and henna artists from the community.
+A multicultural event, Matsuri features elements from other Asian countries such as India with food, performances and henna artists from the community.
 Guests are encouraged to wear traditional clothing such as Japanese yukata, Indian sari or Korean hanbok, as well as your favorite cosplay attire for the day.
-Matsuri t-shirts will be available for purchase from the Japan House Interns for anyone who wants join in with the festivities.
+Matsuri t-shirts will be available for purchase from the Japan House Interns for anyone who wants to be festive without the fuss.